-Year 1 Activity Notes August and Fall Semester Core classes

-Spring Semester Core classes At the end of the semester, if cumulative GPA < 2.7 student will be dismissed from the program.
-May and June Core exams (3 exams Students must pass the core exams and first year spaced at 2- or 3-week mastery requirement.
-Students will retake failed intervals) exams in August.
+Year 1 Activity Notes August and Fall Semester Core classes Spring Semester Core classes At the end of the semester, if cumulative GPA < 2.7 student will be dismissed from the program.
+May and June Core exams (3 exams Students must pass the core exams and first year

+May and June spaced at 2- or 3-week intervals) mastery requirement.
+Students will retake failed exams in August.
 August Deadline for core exams Students must pass the core exam and first year mastery requirement.
-Year 2 Fall Semester Classes (Econ 622 and 2 electives) Spring Semester Classes (3 electives) Summer Field Paper work Year 3 Fall Semester Remaining electives; 1 2 Research/Dissertation work October/ Oral presentations of field Students with unacceptable presentations are November paper given. given a grade of 'unsatisfactory' for the research November paper given. course, and will be placed on academic probation in the subsequent Spring semester.
-Spring Somostor Written field nonen due Spring Semester Written field paper due; Students who failed the first oral field paper Dissertation proposal work presentation do their second presentation.
-If begins unsuccessful, the program will recommend their dismissal.
+Year 2 Fall Semester Classes (Econ 622 and 2 electives) Spring Semester Classes (3 electives) Summer Field Paper work

+Year 3 Fall Semester Remaining electives; Research/Dissertation work October/ November Oral presentations of field paper given.
+Students with unacceptable presentations are given a grade of 'unsatisfactory' for the research course and will be placed on academic probation in the subsequent Spring semester.
+Spring Semester Written field paper due; Dissertation proposal work begins Students who failed the first oral field paper presentation do their second presentation.
+If unsuccessful, the program will recommend their dismissal.
 All other students must pass field paper requirement.
 Unsuccessful students are given a grade of 'unsatisfactory' for the research course and will be placed on academic probation in the subsequent Summer term.
-Summer Dissertation proposal Students who failed the field paper requirement in the work previous Spring semester submit their revised version by the end of the Summer term.
+Summer Dissertation proposal work Students who failed the field paper requirement in the previous Spring semester submit their revised version by the end of the Summer term.
 The program will recommend the dismissal of students who fail this second chance.
-Years 4 and 5 Fall of 4th year Dissertation proposal (may be If unsuccessful, the student is given a grade of completed earlier, must be 'unsatisfactory' for the research course that semester completed by March 15 of the and will be placed on academic probation in the 4th year) subsequent semester or term.
+Years 4 and 5 Fall of 4th year 4th year) If unsuccessful, the student is given a grade of 'unsatisfactory' for the research course that semester and will be placed on academic probation in the subsequent semester or term.
 The program will recommend the dismissal of students who failed to pass their second proposal by the end of the subsequent semester or term.
-Fall of 5th year Job market paper presentation

-Spring of 5th year Dissertation defense May of 5th year Graduation
+Fall of 5th year Job market paper presentation Spring of 5th year Dissertation defense May of 5th year Graduation